 I have been learning a lot about how to collaborate effectively through several courses at University.
 The biggest improvement to my learning was picking up git and getting started with Github.
 Git is the defacto “let’s work together” piece of software that everyone knows and loves, but there are more people need to start using early on.

 Trello really is invaluable for working together.
 Github recently introduced their own project slash Trello board like tracking system and it’s amazing.
-Trello works in a similar way where you can create small ‘tickets’ that you assign to people, similar to github issues.
+Trello works in a similar way where you can create small tickets that you assign to people, similar to github issues.
 Being able to look over these tickets is great for tracking your team.
 Slack is also an incredibly beneficial chat tool to use.

-There are a few courses at university that attempt to teach Agile and the concepts of Scrum to students.
+There are a few courses at university that attempt to teach Agile and the concepts of Scrum.
 After doing courses like CSSE3002, the software process, and DECO3800/3801, final year design and build, I can safely say I am familiar with Agile.
-They even put marks towards using your Trello board consistently to operate in this manner which really pushes students to come out with these skills.
+They even put marks towards using your Trello board consistently to operate in this manner.

 This links back to another post I made about the importance of feedback.
 By developing software in this manner you can get this valuable feedback consistently and most effectively communicate your progress to your client.

-I was asked by one of my lecturers towards the end of this semester for feedback on the use of agile for students doing their final build course.
-While I feel that setting goals for students to achieve is very useful, there is always the risk that students won’t take the process seriously enough.
+I was asked by one of my lecturers towards the end of this semester for feedback on the use of agile for in courses.
+While I feel that setting goals for to achieve agile usage is very useful, there is always the risk that it won’t be taken seriously enough.

 If this was a workplace and people had spent a long time trying to get a job here, the process would be taken a lot more seriously, small checkpoints and sprints would be adhered to.
 However, I’m still happy to have had the learning experience.